Glasson, Bowness: Canals

 The Carlisle Navigation Canal (1821–1853) ran slightly to the east of the village, reaching the Solway at Port Carlisle.
 The Port Carlisle Railway Company filled in the canal and rail passenger services commenced in 1854.

 The old overbridge, with a cast-iron parapet, built in 1819-23 at NY254606 is a listed structure and was originally built as a bridge over canal.
 The plinth with rounded corners was originally the supporting structure for the canal drawbridge, increased in height to convert it to a railway bridge.
 An old canal lock keepers cottage also survives.

 Railways

-Glasson railway station was the intermediate station on the Port Carlisle on the old branch line from Carlisle, diverging at the junction near Drumburgh.
+Glasson railway station was the intermediate station on the old Port Carlisle branch line from Carlisle, diverging at the junction near Drumburgh.
 It had a single platform and a shelter.
 A horse-drawn passenger service was provided between Drumburgh and Port Carlisle through Glasson from 1856, replaced in 1914 by steam propulsion until a steam railmotor 'Flower of Yarrow' was introduced, running until the branch closed in 1932.